ahcombs/bayesactR/README.md

 command line. bayesactR is an R wrapper for this tool.

-The goals of bayesactR are (1) to make BayesACT more accessible to social scientists, who seem to usually be more comfortable with R-based than command-line-based workflows, (2) to make setting up and running multiple simulations at one time simpler, and (3) to facilitate creating analytic workflows that are easily reproducible.
+The goals of bayesactR are (1) to make BayesACT more accessible to social scientists who prefer R-based rather than command-line-based workflows, (2) to make setting up and running multiple simulations at one time simpler, and (3) to facilitate creating analytic workflows that are easily reproducible.

 ## This is a work in progress!